Post Summary: Four Things to Check When SEO Isn’t Moving

 Traffic fell off a cliff.

 That’s when it became clear.
-The SEO spend — a thousand dollars a month, every month — had been buying spammy networks and terrible links.
-The kind of links that don’t just fail to help but actively make things worse.
+The SEO spend, a thousand dollars a month, every month, had been buying spammy networks and terrible links.
+The kind that don’t rank anything, and that in a deliberate pattern like this one can put a site at real risk.
 The traffic he thought was organic was coming entirely from paid ads.
 He had no organic whatsoever.

 What We Look at First When SEO Didn’t Work